-6. The landlord did amend her application during the hearing and requested the Application for Dispute Resolution was only in relation to a section 18 notice of the Residential Tenancies Act, 2018.
+6. The landlord did not amend her application during the hearing and was not seeking any hearing expenses.
+The Application for Dispute Resolution was only in relation to a section 18 notice of the Residential Tenancies Act, 2018.
 7. The landlord and the tenant did not call any witnesses during the hearing.